mooch443/trex/docs/beta_installation.rst

 .. code-block:: bash

-    trexa -i video.mp4 -m model.pt -detection_resolution 640
+    trexa -i video.mp4 -m model.pt -detect_resolution 640

-The `detection_resolution` parameter is 640 by default, so in most cases you won't need to specify it.
+The `detect_resolution` parameter is 640 by default, so in most cases you won't need to specify it.
 This works for both segmentation and object detection.

 Advanced Usage
 ==============